christytan/OCI-GoldenGate/ConfigureDevClient.md

 ## Steps

-### **STEP 1: Provision a OCI Marketplace Developer Client image instance**
+### STEP 1: Provision a OCI Marketplace Developer Client image instance**

-Let's take a step by step approach to setting up your development environment.
+We start with deploying a pre-configured client machine instance from the OCI marketplace

 - Log into your cloud account using your tenant name, username and password
 - Click Compute Instance in the left side menu under services